Schools and Colleges - FAQs

 8. Is working collectively through Partnerships better for my school than the old system of a central LCC service for exclusions including a PRU?

 Most schools and academies in Leicestershire would answer this question with a firm "Yes".
 Because schools in the locality control the money previously held centrally they can work together creatively.
 Money that was previously spent on maintaining a PRU can in part be spent on early interventions and creative approaches.
 The outcomes for young people in Leicestershire at risk of exclusion have steadily improved since this approach was adopted.
+We hope that the new arrangements from September 2025 will not undermine this locality collaboration.

 9. Can schools in a Partnership expel a "non co-operating" school from the Partnership?